evaneaston/digestify/README.md

 digest·​i·​fy -| _ˈdī-ˌjest-ə-ˌfī

-__verb__ - Portmanteau of _digest_ and _verify_.
-Compute a digest of a file and verify that the digest matches a provided value.

-__noun__ - Command line tool to make verification of digests/checksums/hashes on downloaded files a little easier.
+__noun__ - A command line tool to make verification of digests/checksums/hashes on downloaded files a little easier.
 Just specity the file and the hash listed on the download host.
 It will infer the possible digest algorithm(s) from the length.
 It's process exit code will be indicate whether the digest matches.

+__verb__ - Portmanteau of _digest_ and _verify_.
+Compute a digest of a file and verify that the digest matches a provided value.

 ## Supported Digests